jorgecarleitao/pyglet-gui/README.md

 Documentation
 --------------

-The documentation is incomplete, but being
+The documentation is incomplete.

 The documentation can be found in the [read the docs](http://pyglet-gui.readthedocs.org/en/latest/index.html).

 Running tests
 --------------

-You can run the test suite of pyglet-gui from the root using
+You can run Pyglet-gui test suite from the root using

     python -m tests.runtests